hellcp/bugzilla.github.io/_posts/2008-05-04-release-of-bugzilla-3.0.4-3.1.4-2.22.4-and-2.20.6.md

 ---
-id: release304
 date: 2008-05-04
 title: Release of Bugzilla 3.0.4, 3.1.4, 2.22.4 and 2.20.6
 author: Bugzilla Team
+categories:
+- Releases
+- Security
 ---

 Today we have four Bugzilla releases!
-Read below and in our [Status Update](/news/2008/05/04/status-update) for details!
+Read below and in our [Status Update](/blog/2008/05/04/status-update) for details!

 ### Security Advisory